juju/docs/src/en/charms-deploying.md

 As each new version of a charm is automatically versioned, these channels serve as pointers to a specific version number.
-It may be that after time a beta version becomes a candidate, or a candidate (hopefully) becomes the new stable version.
+It may be that after time a beta version becomes a candidate, or a candidate becomes the new stable version.

 By default you will get the 'stable' channel, but you can specify a channel when using the `deploy` command: